viktoriaz32/ABTest-Ecommerce-BlackFriday/README.md

 ## Project Description

 Three dashboard tabs were created, each answering different business questions for the simulated supplement e-commerce store during Q4 2024.
 The business questions were asked by the decision-makers of the e-commerce site.
+The tables (excel or csv files) represented in the STAR-Schema data model were provided from different sources such as Azure SQL Database, Azure Blob Storage, and files from marketing teams.

 ## Sales and Financial Overview